 As mentioned above, your test results might show an increase in your white blood cell (WBC) count after a tough training session or a strenuous workout.

-At InsideTracker, we test for WBC levels in our complete blood cell count (CBC) panel.
+InsideTracker tests measure WBC levels in the complete blood cell count (CBC) panel.
 Regarding the cells that make up our blood, we have erythrocytes, commonly called red blood cells (RBCs) which are responsible for carrying oxygen all throughout our bodies.
-We then have platelets which are responsible for clotting and plugging up any leaks from injuries.
-Lastly, we have leukocytes, or white blood cells, which make up our immune system and defend against all foreign invaders or pathogens.
+Platelets are responsible for clotting and plugging up any leaks from injuries.
+And lastly, there are leukocytes, or white blood cells, which make up the immune system and defend against all foreign invaders or pathogens.

 Though WBCs comprise only a small percentage of the total cells in our blood, they are by far the toughest!
 They move around our body’s circulatory system, continually scanning the environment for cells or pathogens that don’t belong.
 When the immune system finds foreign bacteria or a virus, it attacks, signaling other WBC to join the fight against the infection.

-We typically see elevated WBC levels when our body is fighting off infections like the flu or a common cold, but we can also see high WBC levels in our blood results after hard physical training.
+Typically WBC levels are elevated when the body is fighting off infections like the flu or a common cold, but we can also see high WBC levels in our blood results after hard physical training.
 Since hard exercise and strenuous activity in the gym cause muscle cell breakdown with increased inflammation, our immune system is there to clean up the harmful waste and broken up cells left behind and to signal the repair process to begin.

-While an incredibly complex issue, we can simplify it if you remember back to the beginning of the article where we likened our inflammatory response to a pendulum trying to get back to center after being swayed to one side by our training.
+Here's a simplified version of an incredible complex issue.
+If you remember back to the beginning of the article where we likened our inflammatory response to a pendulum trying to get back to center after being swayed to one side by our training.

-Like all good things in life, our bodies love balance and moderation, or scientifically, homeostasis.
+Like all good things in life, our bodies love balance and moderation, or scientifically speaking, homeostasis.
 When we are too cold, our body heats itself back to normal.
 When we are too hot, we sweat to cool ourselves down.

 The immune system works the same way.
 Too little inflammation or a weak immune response, our bodies become compromised and we get sick.
 Likewise, too strong of a reaction can cause chronic inflammation and autoimmunity, or our body fighting itself.
 So, while it is good for inflammation to rise and repair the damage done during intense workouts, we need to allow time for our bodies to heal and recover to keep our inflammation at bay.